How Long Are AP Exams and Can You Retake Them?

 Tips for AP Exam Prep

-Whether you’re seeking help to study for your AP exams, perfect your personal statement, or secure impactful extracurricular opportunities, Crimson is here to support you at every step.
+Whether you’re seeking help to craft a compelling application theme, perfect your personal statement, or secure impactful extracurricular opportunities, Crimson is here to support you at every step.
 Our comprehensive support includes:

-• Standardized Test Preparation: Customized strategies to maximize your AP and other standardized test scores.
+• Standardized Test Tutoring: Customized resources to maximize your SAT, ACT, AP or IB performance.

-• Extracurricular Bolstering: Work closely with a mentor to strengthen your leadership roles and make a meaningful impact in your extracurricular activities.
+• Extracurricular Advising: Highlight your leadership roles and make a meaningful impact in your extracurricular activities.

-Don’t miss your opportunity to excel on your AP exams and stand out to top university admissions officers.
+Get ahead on your preparation for upcoming exams and stand out to top university admissions officers.
 Book a free consultation to start building your application to get accepted to your dream university.